Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics/README.md

 ## Progress of the Project So Far

-- **Baseline Model:** Modeling the **Red Bull RB9** in Autodesk Fusion as the baseline design.
+- **Baseline Model:** Modelled the **Red Bull RB9** in Autodesk Fusion as the baseline design.
-- **Developing A Software for RANS Calculation:** Developing a software using C++ and Qt framework to calculate RANS parameters for boundary and initial conditions, along with mesh refinement parameters.
+- **Developing A Software for RANS Calculation:** Developed a software using C++ and Qt framework to calculate and tune RANS parameters for boundary and initial conditions, along with mesh refinement parameters.
-- **CFD Simulations:** Using OpenFOAM for meshing and CFD simulation of turbulent, incompressible flow around the RB9 model using SIMPLE algorithm with k-omega SST turbulence model
+- **CFD Simulations:** Used OpenFOAM for meshing (SnappyHexMesh) and CFD simulation of turbulent, incompressible flow around the RB9 model using SIMPLE algorithm with k-omega SST turbulence model
 - **Solver Validation:** Validated the CFD solver using the **Ahmed Body**, by recreating the results by Meile, Brenn, Reppenhagen and Lechner https://www.researchgate.net/publication/330383775_Experiments_and_numerical_simulations_on_the_aerodynamics_of_the_Ahmed_body
 - **Frontwing Design:** Designed a new frontwing which showed 14% reduction in coefficient of drag and 38% increase in coefficient of downforce as compared to the RB9 frontwing.